Babcock launches $1.8 billion rights issue to buy helicopter firm Avincis

 "It's technical, the engineering is pretty sophisticated and it takes us into markets outside the UK which are very valuable to us, potentially over the next few years," he added.

-The deal gives the FTSE 100 <0#.FTSE> firm which began an international expansion drive three years ago access to potentially lucrative defense contracting markets, particularly in Spain and Italy.
+The deal give the FTSE 100 <0#.FTSE> firm which began an international expansion drive three years ago access to potentially lucrative defense contracting markets, particularly in Spain and Italy.

-Operations in the UK, Australia and Norway were also outlined as significant opportunities.

-Babcock said the acquisition would be earnings accretive in the first full financial year following completion of the deal and it would achieve a return on invested capital in excess of the current cost of capital from the second full financial year.

 "We won't do anything of significance in terms of size for the next two years while we make sure this is bedded in properly.
 At this stage, the operational issues now take priority," he said.

-London-headquartered Avincis runs a fleet of 343 aircraft and operates from more than 200 bases, with a workforce of about 3,000 employees.
+London-headquartered Avincis runs a fleet of 356 aircraft, of which 196 are owned by the company, and operates in 10 countries.
+It has about 3,000 employees.

-Avincis is being sold by World Helicopters, a portfolio company owned by investment funds affiliated with Italian private equity firm Investindustrial and U.S. firm Kohlberg Kravis Roberts (KKR.N).
+Avincis is being sold by World Helicopters, a portfolio company owned by investment funds affiliated with Investindustrial and Kohlberg Kravis Roberts (KKR.N).

-Shares in Babcock were down 3.9 percent at 1313 pence by 0947 GMT, making it the biggest faller in the FTSE 100 .FTSE.
+Shares in Babcock were down 4.6 percent at 1303 pence by 0852 GMT, making it the bigger loser in the FTSE 100 .FTSE.

 The fully underwritten rights issue offers shareholders five new shares at 790 pence a share for every 13 shares held.